If you’ve been wondering where I have been – you HAVE been wondering, right?! – this should be a bit of an indication.

 I’ve been busy trying to get things together in my Etsy shop at Houseful Of Stitches and fulfilling orders from customers who are buying in spite of how bare it looks over there.
 Thank you all so much!

-Anyway, I tried my hand at the bag on the cover of Amy Butler’s Style Stitches this week.
+Anyway, I tried my hand at the Cosmo Bag, which is on the cover of Amy Butler’s Style Stitches, this week.
 It’s the initial reason that I ended up picking the book up in the first place, but I was a bit too intimidated by it to attempt it first.
 Now that I’ve sewn it, my reasoning is SO backward, and I’m a bit embarrassed to say that I probably ended up sewing the most difficult bag in the book first, and the easiest second.
 The only downside is the amount of pieces and interfacing that is used.
 Amy Butler is known for not having lots of pictures to go with her sewing patterns, and for her LOVE of interfacing and attention to detail.
 It took a while for me to figure out how to do the button loop *hide* but I did it, and now I think that I am going to refashion how I do many button loops on other items that I make later.

 This bag is VERY roomy and comes with two side pockets and is supposed to have an inside pocket, but I didn’t cut one out to start.
 I’ll definitely be making another one for myself, and several more for customers who like it just as much as I do!

 And a small update on the Houseful’s collective.
 Mr. Houseful just celebrated his birthday this week, and the cellist is taking his ISAT tests – I hate them.
 The ladybug is pretty fluent with counting, her alphabet, her colors and memorizing songs of worship in a flash.
 And the Twizzlers.
 Let’s just say that they are growing into toddlerhood with such voracity that it’s not even funny.